BI Leadership Capability Assessment Framework

 Domain & Functional Expertise

-Are team members recognised SMEs in the functions they serve — owning data definitions, metric logic, and deep domain knowledge?
+Are team members recognized SMEs in the functions they serve — owning data definitions, metric logic, and deep domain knowledge?

 📊